judith-bourque/r-exploration/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of r-exploration is to …
+The goal of r-exploration is to share data visualisation experiments in R.

-# r-exploration

-Exploratory data analysis in R

-## About this repository

-This repository provides the codes and the graphs produced through experimentation with R.

 ## Recent graphs